 Pushing in on this button activates the starter motor.
-Before starting the engine, make sure the ignition switch is in the ON position, the transmission is in neutral, and the brake lever lock is engaged.
+Before starting the engine, make sure the ignition switch is in the ON position, the transmission is in neutral, and the parking brake lock is engaged.

-■ NOTE: This ATV has safety interlock switches which prevent the starter motor from activating when the transmission is not in neutral.
-To start the ATV while in gear, depress the rear foot brake or compress the brake lever; then depress the starter button.
+■ NOTE: This ATV has a safety interlock switch which prevents the starter motor from activating when the transmission is not in neutral.
+The interlock will be bypassed if the hand brake lever is compressed or if the auxiliary brake pedal is depressed.

-Reverse Override Switch
+Reverse Override

-This ATV is equipped with a reverse speed limiter system.
-When additional RPM is needed in reverse, depress and hold the override switch.
+These ATVs are equipped with a reverse speed limiter system.
+When additional RPM is needed in reverse, depress and hold the override button.

-Never activate the override switch while the throttle is open as a loss of control may result.
+Never activate the override while the throttle is open as a loss of control may result.
 Use caution when using the override switch as reverse speed can greatly increase.